What is growth capital? (And why your company might need it)

 For established companies, the situation is different.
 They have already penetrated their market and built a broad and stable customer base.
 For them, growth capital means investing in new markets, expanding their product range, or their market power.

-Established companies have different options for growth capital.
 This is mainly because they are already established in the market, have a robust and proven business model, record stable and regular revenues, and there is generally more trust from external capital providers in their business model.

 More freedom in choosing between equity and debt

 All these factors affect access to capital.
 While startups face more restrictions in choosing between equity and debt, established companies have more flexibility.
-They have a variety of equity and debt options with which they can diversify their capital structure.

-Whether a young or established company, both should show growth potential if they seek growth financing.
 For investors, this is relevant due to the prospect of attractive returns.
 The risk profile and objectives determine which type of capital can be used for growth financing and which capital providers are suitable.

-Conclusion: growth capital to expand business
+Growth capital to expand business

-Revenue growth is one of the most important goals for companies.
-Whether to use debt or equity capital for growth financing depends on the investment project.
 It also raises the question of access to capital, which depends on the phase of the company.
 As with any funding, companies should also consider the cost of capital and the expected ROI (as far as it can be planned).

 For established companies, there is usually a greater range of financial instruments available for growth financing.
 In contrast, startups are often limited to venture capital or business angel investments.